Don't Be Afraid of the Dark (1973 film): Legacy

 Director Guillermo del Toro (who produced and co-wrote the film's remake) was heavily influenced by it when he saw it on television as a child.
 He and his brothers would reportedly follow each other around the house saying "Sally, Sally", mimicking the creatures in the 1973 film.
 "It was something close to my heart for a very long time ...
 We thought the movie was the most terrifying on Earth", said del Toro.

 Remake

-Miramax Films produced a remake of the film as a theatrical feature, released on August 26, 2011.
-The remake stars, Bailee Madison, Katie Holmes and Guy Pearce, and was produced and co-written by Guillermo del Toro.
+Miramax produced a remake of the film as a theatrical feature, released on August 26, 2011.
+The remake stars Bailee Madison, Katie Holmes and Guy Pearce, and was produced and co-written by Guillermo del Toro.
 The remake marks the directorial debut of comic book artist-writer Troy Nixey.

 The remake is noted for its Freudian themes as well as the proto-feminist undertones and the "fears and anxieties about the changing roles of women and the ways they are so often victimized or go unheard."